 The Longshore and Harbor Workers’ Compensation Act (LHWCA) excludes from its coverage “a master or member of a crew of any vessel.”
 33 U.S.C. § 902(3)(G).
 Masters and crew members are entitled to sue under the Jones Act and the doctrine of unseaworthiness.
 A person who is not a seaman is limited to the remedies of the LHWCA.

+Revised March 2025

 7.2 Jones Act Negligence Claim—Elements and Burden of Proof (46 U.S.C. § 30104)